 What Is Video Art

-While early video art was exhibited in galleries alongside more traditional forms of visual arts it has been argued that it is now so accepted as a form in its own right that it no longer needs to be displayed alongside other forms of visual arts.
+While early video art was exhibited in galleries alongside more traditional forms of visual arts, it has since been argued that it is now widely accepted as an artform in its own right, that it no longer needs to be displayed alongside other forms of visual arts.

 Video art is composed of three main elements: moving images; sound; and time.
 It can also incorporate other sensory elements such as temperature, humidity, texture and smell.
 Moving images are perhaps the most obvious element used by artists.

 We have a long tradition of collecting the work of living artists.
-Almost every aspect of our collection can be traced back to an acquisition made by the founder, Sir Henry Tate, who was himself a successful artist.
+Almost every aspect of our collection can be traced back to an acquisition made by the founder, Sir Henry Tate, who was a successful artist himself.

-Tate’s earliest acquisitions for the collection came in 1885 when he bought four paintings from the first exhibition held at the Grosvenor Gallery which had opened earlier that year.
-Since then, Tate has continued to look to the Grosvenor for inspiration and in 1990 it celebrated its centenary by staging an exhibition of 100 works by artists represented in the collection.
+Tate’s earliest acquisitions for the collection came in 1885, when he bought four paintings from the first exhibition, held at the Grosvenor Gallery, which had opened earlier that year.
+Since then, Tate has continued to look to the Grosvenor for inspiration.
+In 1990, it celebrated its centenary by staging an exhibition of 100 works by artists represented in the collection.

 This exhibition toured extensively and was seen by over half a million people worldwide.
-The Grosvenor continues to be an important source for Tate today, with more than 350 works by Grosvenor artists in the collection.
+The Grosvenor continues to be an important source for Tate today, with the collection including more than 350 artwork pieces provided by Grosvenor artists.

-As well as collecting from its own exhibitions, Tate also acquires work directly from artists’ studios, through exchanges with other institutions and on visits made by curators to artists’ studios around the country.
+As well as collecting from its own exhibitions, Tate also acquires work directly from artists’ studios, through exchanges with other institutions and on-site visits made by curators to artists’ studios around the country.

-Tate has also been involved in many other significant activities that have helped to foster living British artistic talent, such as hosting training sessions for young artists at Tate Liverpool and supporting their professional development through bursaries and prizes.
+Tate has also been involved in many other significant activities that have helped to foster living British artistic talent.
+Examples include hosting training sessions for young artists at Tate Liverpool and supporting their professional development through bursaries and prizes.

 There is no time limit between the date of the event and that of the creation of the artwork, but works must be presented on a panel (without frame) measuring at least 50 x 60 cm.

 This pre-selection is then passed on to the curator in charge of each section.
-They decide whether to include it in their selection that will eventually be displayed in the museum.
+They decide whether to include it in their selection, which will eventually be displayed in the museum.

-A member of staff from each section will then come to visit you in your workshop or studio to check your work, and make sure that it matches the dimensions requested.
+A member of staff from each section will then come to visit artists in their workshop or studio to check their work, and make sure that it fits the requested dimensions .

-You will be informed as soon as possible if your work has been chosen for display.
+Artists are then informed as soon as possible if their work has been chosen for display.

-Video art is a form of art that uses moving images, typically with sound.
-It is often produced for exhibition in galleries, museums and cinema.
-Some video artworks are created as installation pieces that play out over longer periods of time and with relation to the site or location where they are displayed.
+Video art uses moving images, typically with sound andis often produced for exhibition in galleries, museums and cinema.
+Some video artworks are created as installation pieces that play out over longer periods of time, depending on the site or location where they are displayed.

 As such, they can be distinguished from other moving media such as cinema (essentially non-interactive), video games or even interactive media such as CD-ROMs (which usually have a fixed approach to the user).
 Video art became popular in the 1960s.
-There were several factors involved with the movement, including:
+There were several factors involved with the movement, including the:

-The rapid expansion of portable power of video recording equipment
+- rapid expansion of portable power of video recording equipment;

-The development of analogue and later digital video editing equipment
+- development of analogue and later digital video editing equipment;

-The development of efficient methods of storing video footage on magnetic tape and disks
+- development of efficient methods of storing video footage on magnetic tape and disks.

-Thanks to the internet, we now have access to millions of videos on millions of subjects.
+Thanks to the internet, we now have access to millions of videos on countless subjects.
 It’s pretty amazing when you think about it.
-One of the most prevalent video mediums on the internet is music videos and there are a number of great resources for those who want to make their own.
-Below are some websites that can help you get started:
+One of the most prevalent video forms on the internet is music videos and there are a number of great resources for those who want to make their own.
+Below are some tools that can help you get started: